Chuck Steel: Night of the Trampires: Plot

-Van Rental and Steel then proceed to get drunk as a way to lure out the Trampires, during which Van Rental explains that the Master is a Trampire who is destined to bring about 'The Lock-In' where the sun will be blocked out and everyone on Earth will then drink constantly, creating an endless food supply for the Trampires, but, a chosen one is also destined to defeat them.
-After several failed attempts to find Trampires, they dress Chuck up as a woman, since couples are more likely to be attacked, and find one, who they then follow back to their lair, to find that their Master is in fact Cular.

-Her plan was to make the L.A.P.D ineffective so that they would have no problem finding the 'Puritan' a figure who they must kill to bring about the Lock-In, who Steel and Van Rental correctly predict to be the Governor.
+Van Rental and Steel decide to get drunk to draw out the Trampires, during which Van Rental reveals that the Master is a Trampire destined to cause “The Lock-In,” a time when the sun will be blocked out and everyone on Earth will drink constantly, creating an endless food supply for the Trampires.
+However, a chosen one is also destined to defeat them.
+After several failed attempts to find Trampires, they disguise Chuck as a woman, knowing couples are more likely to be attacked, and manage to find one.
+They follow it back to its lair, only to discover the Master is actually Cular.
+She plans to render the LAPD ineffective so they can easily find the “Puritan,” a figure they must kill to trigger the Lock-In, whom Steel and Van Rental correctly guess is the Governor.

-Van Rental and Steel are captured by Cular where it's revealed that Chuck's wife did not die, but left him for a clown, and he kept it a secret to protect his image.
-The pair are then tied up while Cular and her Trampires go to the circus, where the governor would be, to execute their plan.
-Giggles helps the two escape, but in the process is killed by a Trampire pig, who then carries off Van Rental.
-Steel returns to his apartment to arm himself for the final showdown, but finds his landlord Gussman and pet parrot are Trampires too, and they accidentally set of Chuck's apartment's self-destruct, and Chuck and his weapons are blown onto the street.
-He then wakes up in a homeless town, where it's revealed that the non-Trampire homeless of L.A. know about the monsters and, due to a crude drawing discovered by a man called 'The Wise One' believe that Chuck is the chosen one to defeat the Master.
+Van Rental and Steel are captured by Cular, who reveals that Chuck’s wife didn’t die but left him for a clown, a truth he kept hidden to protect his image.
+The two are tied up as Cular and her Trampires head to the circus, where the governor will be, to carry out their plan.
+Giggles help them escape but is killed by a Trampire pig, who then abducts Van Rental.
+Steel heads back to his apartment to gear up for the showdown, only to discover his landlord Gussman and pet parrot are also Trampires.
+They accidentally trigger Chuck’s apartment’s self-destruct, blasting Chuck and his weapons into the street.
+He wakes up in a homeless camp, where it’s revealed that the non-Trampire homeless of L.A. know about the monsters and, thanks to a crude drawing found by a man called “The Wise One,” believe Chuck is the chosen one destined to defeat the Master.